 The implication is nobody escapes the judgment of God—whether it comes naturally by law, or whether He personally and specifically enforces it.
 Then He begins to divide people into two groups.

-That's the group that takes care of things—takes care of business, as it were.
+That is the group that takes care of things—takes care of business, as it were.
 They believe that they should follow the laws, in order to produce the good.
 However, the next verse has the contrast.

-That's the way laws work—for our good or for our bad, depending upon how they are used.
+That is the way laws work—for our good or for our bad, depending upon how they are used.

 "The Jew first" because they are more responsible before God, because God has made the covenant with them.

-I specifically went through this because of the mention of the Gentiles here.
+I specifically went through this because of the mention of the Greeks here.
 It shows you that, whether a person is called or not, laws are going to be working—for them or against them, depending upon their response.

-Do you think that the Gentiles, who are unconverted, are not going to be blessed if they obey (by nature) the laws of God.
+Do you think that the Gentiles, who are unconverted, are not going to be blessed if they obey (by nature) the laws of God?
 Oh, yes, they will.
-They may not get salvation; but they are going to be blessed—because of their obedience.
+They may not get salvation, but they are going to be blessed—because of their obedience.

-Paul is affirming here that there is natural law; and that nobody (whether they are aware of God from a biblical standpoint, or completely cut off from Him and in the Gentile world) is guiltless.
+Paul is affirming here that there is natural law; and that nobody, whether they are aware of God from a biblical standpoint, or completely cut off from Him and in the Gentile world, is guiltless.
 Paul's main concern is moral law; but, in principle, he is covering all law.